 The Tengboche Monastery

 Tengboche Monastery, the Tibetan Buddhist monastery is the largest and most outstanding monastery in Nepal’s Khumbu area nestled against the breathtaking background of Ama Dablam.
-The beautiful Tengboche Monastery is the most famous and venerated spiritual symbolism you will come across.
+The beautiful Tengboche Monastery is the most famous and revered spiritual symbolism you will encounter.
 This is the home to the Buddhist monks who dwell there and bless trekkers for a successful journey before they leave for the remainder of their expedition

 Sagarmatha National Park, UNESCO World Heritage Site